jpachebat/.config/README.md

 A modern NeoVim configuration built for **AI-assisted coding**, **LaTeX typesetting**, **formal verification with Lean**, **NixOS system management**, and **multi-language development** with comprehensive LSP support and Git workflow integration.

+> **Note**: This configuration is forked and adapted from [benbrastmckie's NeoVim configuration](https://github.com/benbrastmckie/.config), customized for personal use with Kanagawa light theme, simplified tooling, and other modifications.

 ## Core Focus Areas

 ### 1. AI-Assisted Development